In South Korea, one of the most important holidays is Lunar New Year. It is known as Seollal (설날) in Korean.

 If you want to experience a traditional Korean Lunar New Year, then your best bet would be to get invited to a Korean family’s house.
 If you’re lucky enough to get an invite, you should take them up on the offer!

 While traveling during Seollal, keep in mind that it’s the busiest time of the year in Korea.
-A large percentage of the population is trying to get back to their hometown.
+Many people are trying to return to their hometowns.
 Plan accordingly!

-Some people like to take advantage of the Lunar New Year holiday by visiting places that are usually crowded, such as amusement parks.
+Some people like to take advantage of the Lunar New Year holiday by visiting usually crowded places, such as amusement parks.
 Seoul’s palaces are also a fantastic place to visit during this time of year.
 That is because they often put on special shows and performances during the traditional holiday seasons.

-Since many places are closed during Seollal, it is best to quickly check online to see if the place that you are planning to visit is open before you travel.
+Since many places are closed during Seollal, it is best to quickly check online to see if the place you plan to visit is open before you travel.
 Better safe than sorry!

 What do you plan to do over the Korean Lunar New Year?
 Let us know by commenting below!